DarkModderVC/PS4JB/README.md

 # PS4JB

-This is an Offline full chain exploit for PS4 firmware 6.72.
+This is an Offline full chain exploit for PS4 firmware 6.72 with 100% Success Rate.

 ## Steps